Dilhasha/order-management-project/README.md

 # order-management-project
-Order management gRPC service using Ballerina
+Demonstrate an order management scenario in an online retail application.
+The order management scenario is modeled as a gRPC service using Ballerina, which accepts different proto requests covering following operations.

+Create order
+Retrieve order
+Update order
+Delete order